necromuralist/student_intervention/_sources/choosing_best_model.txt

-The differences are not large, but the distribution for those that didin't pass has a greater spread and at around 10 absences the distributions seem to cross over with the non-passing line raised above the passing line (indicating a greater proportion of non-passing students).
+The differences are not large, but the distribution for those that didn't pass has a greater spread and at around 10 absences the distributions seem to cross over with the non-passing line raised above the passing line (indicating a greater proportion of non-passing students).

 .. '